 Dr. Iakovlev explained that inflammation is common as the body attempts to reject the mesh, which it views as a foreign object.
-The body emits chemicals in an attempt to break down the foreign object, which can cause tissue damage and scarring.
+The body emits chemicals to break down the foreign object, which can cause tissue damage and scarring.

-Dr. Iakovlev also explained how the mesh can migrate through tissue even when properly placed.
-The mesh can change shape, including bunching, curling or folding.
+Dr. Iakovlev also explained how the mesh could migrate through tissue even when properly placed.
+The mesh can change shape, including bunching, curling, or folding.
 These effects can happen immediately after surgery or years later.

-California Attorney General Xavier Becerra filed the lawsuit against J&J’s subsidiary, Ethicon, over its Prolift pelvic mesh product for allegedly injuring a woman and allegedly selling the device using deceptive marketing practices.
+California Attorney General Xavier Becerra filed a lawsuit against J&J’s subsidiary, Ethicon, over its Prolift pelvic mesh product for allegedly injuring a woman and allegedly selling the device using deceptive marketing practices.

 The lawsuit is the first to be filed by a state attorney general.
 It seeks damages for allegedly violating false advertising laws and engaging in unfair competition.